-On December 30, 2020, we granted the following shares of restricted common stock under the 2020 Stock Plan:
+On December 30, 2020, we granted the following shares of restricted stock units under the 2020 Stock Plan:

-- 370,101 shares to various employees and non-employee directors, which vest on June 30, 2021, subject to the employee's continuous employment through such vesting date.
-The award represents 5% of the converted stock options under 2014 Stock Plan as a result of the Reverse Recapitalization and complements the 5% closing payment shares held in escrow for Clene Nanomedicine common shareholders (as described in Note 1).
-The grant-date fair value of these awards was \$4.0 million.
-No shares were vested as of March 31, 2021 and December 31, 2020. - 454,781 shares to various employees and non-employee directors, which were eligible to vest based on certain market conditions, subject to the employee's continuous employment through such vesting date.
-The award complements the Milestone 1 earn-out share entitlement of Clene Nanomedicine shareholders and vests based on the same market condition (as described in Note 3).
+- 370,101 shares to various employees and non-employee directors, which vest on various dates between June 30, 2021 and January 15, 2022, subject to the employee's continuous employment through such vesting date.
+The RSUs convert to shares of Common Stock on a one-for-one basis upon vesting.
+The award represents 5% of the converted stock options under 2014 Stock Plan as a result of the Reverse Recapitalization and complements the 5% closing payment shares held in escrow for Clene Nanomedicine common shareholders (see Note 3).
+The grant-date fair value of these awards was \$4.0 million based on the closing price of CLNN shares listed on Nasdaq of \$10.82 per share on December 30, 2020, the date of the Reverse Recapitalization.
+As of June 30, 2021, there were 21,989 shares of Common Stock issued upon the vesting of RSUs.
+As of December 31, 2020 no shares were vested. - 454,781 shares to various employees and non-employee directors, which were eligible to vest based on certain market conditions, subject to the employee's continuous employment through such vesting date.
+The award complements the Milestone 1 earn-out share entitlement of Clene Nanomedicine shareholders and vests based on the same market condition (see Note 3).
 The grant-date fair value of these awards, using a Monte Carlo simulation, was \$4.3 million.
-Based on the outcome of the market condition as of the March 31, 2021 and December 31, 2020 measurement dates, no shares were vested. - 341,090 shares to various employees and non-employee directors, which were eligible to vest based on certain market conditions, subject to the employee's continuous employment through such vesting date.
-The award complements the Milestone 2 earn-out share entitlement of Clene Nanomedicine. shareholders and vests based on the same market condition (as described in Note 3).
+Based on the outcome of the market condition as of the June 30, 2021 and December 31, 2020 measurement dates, no shares were vested. - 341,090 shares to various employees and non-employee directors, which were eligible to vest based on certain market conditions, subject to the employee's continuous employment through such vesting date.
+The award complements the Milestone 2 earn-out share entitlement of Clene Nanomedicine. shareholders and vests based on the same market condition (see Note 3).
 The grant-date fair value of these awards, using a Monte Carlo simulation, was \$3.5 million.
-Based on the outcome of the market condition as of the March 31, 2021 and December 31, 2020 measurement dates, no shares were vested. - 341,090 shares to various employees and non-employee directors, which were eligible to vest based on certain performance conditions tied to the completion of the COVID-19 coronavirus treatment study, subject to the employee's continuous employment through such vesting date.
-The award complements the Milestone 3 earn-out share entitlement of Clene Nanomedicine shareholders and vests based on the same performance condition (as described in Note 3).
-The grant-date fair value of these awards was \$3.7 million based on a weighted average grant date fair value of \$10.82 per share.
+Based on the outcome of the market condition as of the June 30, 2021 and December 31, 2020 measurement dates, no shares were vested.

+• 341,090 shares to various employees and non-employee directors, which were eligible to vest based on certain performance conditions tied to the completion of the COVID-19 coronavirus treatment study, subject to the employee's continuous employment through such vesting date.
+The award complements the Milestone 3 earn-out share entitlement of Clene Nanomedicine shareholders and vests based on the same performance condition (see Note 3).
+The grant-date fair value of these awards was \$3.7 million, based on the closing price of CLNN shares listed on Nasdaq of \$10.82 per shares on December 30, 2020, the date of the Reverse Recapitalization.
 We did not recognize compensation expense because the occurrence of achieving this milestone was not probable.
-As of the March 31, 2021 and December 31, 2020 measurement dates, no shares were vested.
+As of the June 30, 2021 and December 31, 2020 measurement dates, no shares were vested.

-The following table summarizes the restricted common stock activity during the three months ended March 31, 2021:
+The following table summarizes the RSU activity during the six months ended June 30, 2021:

+Weigh ıted-

+Average Grant

+Number of Date I Fair

+RSUs Valu ue

-Number of RSUs Av Gra ighted- erage nt Date r Value Outstanding and unvested balance as of December 31, 2020 1,507,062 \$ 10.30 Vested Forfeited (2,258) 10.82 Outstanding and unvested balance as of March 31, 2021 1,504,804 \$ 7.59
+Outstanding and unvested balance as of December 31, 2020 1,507,062 \$ 10.30

+Converted to shares of Common Stock upon vesting (21,989) 10.82

+Forfeited (2,258) 10.82

+Outstanding and unvested balance as of June 30, 2021 1,482,815 \$ 10.30